SatoshiumAI/satoshium-us/beacon/records/README.md

 the Beacon-governed relationships
 ```

-## Register Entry
+## Record Listing

-The Register entry is a concise index representation of that canonical object.
+The Record Listing is a concise index representation of that canonical object.

 Its purpose is to help a user: